-The laws in each state and territory differ on this.
-But generally a substitute decision-maker needs to consider the following things when making a decision about health care:
+The laws in each State and Territory differ on this.
+But generally a substitute decision-maker needs to consider the following things when making a decision about health care or medical treatment:

 - what would the person have wanted if they had capacity; and

 - what would be in the person’s best interests after considering such things as potential risks, burdens and benefits of treatment?

 Shared decision-making can achieve consensus between individuals, families and health professionals about treatment and goals of care, and prevent conflict about withholding or withdrawing treatment.